 Siemens Digital Switching Systems

 Siemens of Germany is a well-known manufacturer of telephone equipment.
 Their main switch for the public switched telephone network is the the EWSD (Electronic World Switch Digital – a medium to high capacity switch) for both the North American and world markets.
 Siemens started the manufacture of the EWSD in 1976.
-It is now a divison of Nokia Siemens.
+It is now a division of Nokia Networks.

 Siemens EWSD switch (photo: Telcordia)